-Even if the profit isn’t the only thing you care about, the fact is that holidays became extremely commercialized in the last decade.
-This may not be the most honorable of races but the rewards for winners are very lucrative and you can’t allow yourself to fall too far behind, especially if you are a small business owner.
+Even if the profit isn’t the only thing you care about, the fact is that holidays have become extremely commercialized in the last decade.
+This may not be the most honorable of races, but the rewards for winners are very lucrative.

 Here are some marketing tips and ideas on how to use the holiday theme to your advantage that should let you keep up with your competitors.